 Green energy can replace fossil fuels in all major areas of use including electricity, water and space heating and fuel for motor vehicles.

 Research into renewable, non-polluting energy sources is advancing at such a fast pace, it's hard to keep track of the many types of green energy that are now in development.
 Here are 6 of the most common types of green energy:

-Wind Power - Air flow on the earth's surface can be used to push turbines, with stronger winds producing more energy.
+Wind power - Air flow on the earth's surface can be used to push turbines, with stronger winds producing more energy.
 High-altitude sites and areas just offshore tend to provide the best conditions for capturing the strongest winds.
-According to a 2009 study, a network of land-based, 2.5-megawatt wind turbines in rural areas operating at just 20% of their rated capacity could supply 40 times the current worldwide consumption of energy.
+According to a study published in the Proceedings of the National Academy of Sciences, a network of land-based, 2.5-megawatt wind turbines in rural areas operating at just 20% of their rated capacity could supply 40 times the current worldwide consumption of energy.

 Hydropower - Also called hydroelectric power, hydropower is generated by the Earth's water cycle, including evaporation, rainfall, tides and the force of water running through a dam.
 Hydropower depends on high precipitation levels to produce significant amounts of energy.

 Geothermal energy - Just under the earth's crust are massive amounts of thermal energy, which originates from both the original formation of the planet and the radioactive decay of minerals.
 Geothermal energy in the form of hot springs has been used by humans for millennia for bathing, and now it's being used to generate electricity.
 In North America alone, there's enough energy stored underground to produce 10 times as much electricity as coal currently does.